Backyard tilapia farming

 Don't forget the fact that you will probably be doing regular water changes, and that any vinyl toxins will never get the chance to build up in the first place.
 So as far as using a kiddie pool goes, the choice is yours.
 Incidentally, during the writing of the above two paragraphs, a bit of research was done in an attempt to find a single scientific article on the affects of food fish spending six to nine months exposed to the low levels of chemicals found in vinyl liners, and none were found.
 Like everything else, there's a lot of fear mongering and rhetorical questions, but no scientific evidence.
 More than a few of our customers use kiddie pools and their fish are healthy and delicious.

 Now, after all of that talk about kiddie pools, we aren't even going to use one in our example.
 Instead, we are going to build a lined plywood trough.

 A lined plywood trough has many advantages over other forms of ponds for home tilapia farming: It's nearly indestructible.
 It can be built to any size.
 It makes harvesting tilapia very easy.
 It's relatively inexpensive to build.
-And, just in case you want to expand into a small commercial tilapia farm, it can easily be made with FDA approved materials.
+And, just in case you want to expand into a small commercial tilapia farm, it can be easily made with readily available FDA approved materials.
 So in the next section, we will take you through the steps required to build a simple lined plywood tilapia pond.

 Builder's Note: The pond in this example is designed to meet the minimum requirements for the home tilapia farmer.
 It is intended to be the lowest cost option, not the industry standard.